Philosophy Major (40 credits)

 331 Ancient Philosophy.
 (4)

 Western philosophy traces its origins to the great thinkers of Greece.
 This course combines a careful investigation into ancient philosophy as a whole with concentration on the thought of Plato and Aristotle.
-Fall and/or spring.
+Spring.

 333 Medieval Philosophy.
 (4)

 Philosophy in the West did not take a long nap after the ancient era.
 This course in medieval philosophy will investigate the period which began with Augustine and reached its culmination in 13th- and 14th-century Scholasticism, especially with Thomas Aquinas.
 It will investigate at least three major philosophers or schools of philosophy of that era.
 Note: This course may be taken for Theology Upper-Division credit (TU), but normally cannot double-count as both; exceptions must be pre-approved by the department chair.

 A new turn in philosophy begins with the writings of Rene Descartes and ends with the Critiques of Immanuel Kant.
 This course will seek to highlight at least three thinkers or schools from that era.
 Fall

 Philosophy on the European continent followed no one pattern in the 19th century.
 G.W.F.
 Hegel, Karl Marx, and Friedrich Nietzsche make this century one of the most varied in the history of philosophy.
 This course will focus on one or more thinkers to explore European thought of that epoch.
 This course can be repeated for credit, with the approval of the department chair, when content varies.
 Alternate years.

 337 Analytic Philosophy.
 (4)